Keaton-Brewster/README-Generator/README.md

 This version of the generator is dependant on node.js.
 If you do not have node installed, download the LTS version [here](https://nodejs.org/en/download).
 (for a quick start quide, check [here](https://nodejs.org/en/docs/guides/getting-started-guide/).)

-Once you have node ready, navigate to the working directory of index.js, and from the command line:
+With node installed, navigate to the working directory of index.js, and from the command line:
   ```bash
     node index.js
   ```